Evaluating FeatureHub with simple Docker example

 This is what will be running:

-With the database embedded inside the container, yet storing its files on your local disk, this is very much an evaluation style of deployment.
+The database embedded inside the container storing its files on your local disk.

-This will start FeatureHub Admin Console on port 8085 and you can now register as Super Admin, then create Portfolios, Applications, Features etc.
+This will start FeatureHub Admin Console on port 8085, and you can now register as Super Admin, then create Portfolios, Applications, Features, Service Accounts, set permissions etc.

-The example will need to know the SDK API Key of your application/environment (which you can find in the FeatureHub Admin Console), and it will need an IP address that the example docker image can get access to.
+The example will need to know the Client eval and Server eval SDK API Key of your application/environment (which you can create in the FeatureHub Admin Console, following the docs here), and it will need an IP address that the example docker image can get access to.

 Find your en0 ip address (you can type:

-ifconfig en0 - choose the inet address, Windows will be slightly different) or similar.
-(Do not use localhost as that will not work)
+ifconfig en0 - choose the inet address.
+Do not use localhost as that will not work)

 on Linux, replace the last line with: